brightonm/coursera_machine_learning-_submissions/README.md

-# Exercices and projects submissions for Coursera's Machine Learning curriculum by Andrew Ng
+# Exercices and Projects submissions for Coursera's Machine Learning curriculum by Andrew Ng